Insecurity In Men: 7 Blunt Signs & How to deal

 Men with insecurity often compare themselves.
 They compare themselves to others, which makes them feel inadequate and self-conscious.
 This continual comparison can tire the man and others.

 Insecure guys may compare themselves to friends, coworkers, and strangers on social media to feel validated.
-This behavior arises from deep insecurities and low self-esteem.
+This Behavior arises from deep insecurity and low self-esteem.

-Insecure guys focus on others’ successes rather than their own.
+Insecure individuals tend to focus on others’ successes rather than their own.
 This constant comparison can cause hatred toward the successful.

 7. Lack of Trust in Relationships